darius/regexercise/README.md

         chars = ''.join(chars)
         return any(chars.startswith(string) for string in strings)

 because that would eat all the input before checking for any match.
+(If the input *doesn't* match any of the strings, you can report that as soon as it's evident, but you don't have to; the tests only check that you return False then, not how much of the stream you consume.)

 Test your solution by defining it in a module [literals.py](literals.py).
 Then